Solinea/goldstone-server/docs/HACKING.md

 ## Configure a Goldstone virtualenv

-Execute the following script to complete the virtualenv wrapper package setup (note that the version in the path may be different:
+Execute the following script to complete the virtualenv wrapper package setup (note that the version in the path may be different):

      $ /usr/local/Cellar/pyenv-virtualenvwrapper/20140609/bin/pyenv-sh-virtualenvwrapper